"And He built His sanctuary like high palaces, like the earth which He hath established for ever" (Psalm 78:69).

 There are a number of passages in the Bible which state unequivocally that the earth, in some form, is going to continue eternally.
 "One generation passeth away, and another generation cometh: but the earth abideth for ever" (Ecclesiastes 1:4).

 However, this present earth and its atmospheric heavens must first be purged of all the age-long effects of sin and the curse, which now affect the very elements (or "dust of the earth").
 Therefore, "the heavens shall pass away with a great noise, and the elements shall melt with fervent heat, the earth also and the works that are therein shall be burned up" (II Peter 3:10).

-Evidently, this fiery cataclysm is not an annihilation of the earth and its atmosphere but rather a great exchange of energies.
-The earth’s very elements will probably be converted into sound and heat energies by mass-energy nuclear-conversion processes, in order to burn out the great fossil beds and all other relics of sin and the curse.
-Then, however, God will reverse the process, converting these and other energies back into matter, thus “renewing” the primeval earth, which originally had been “very good” (Genesis 1:31).
-“We, according to his promise, look for new heavens and a new earth, wherein dwelleth righteousness” (2 Peter 3:13).
+Evidently, this fiery cataclysm is not an annihilation of the earth and its atmosphere, but rather a great exchange of energies.
+The earth's very elements will probably be converted into sound and heat energies by mass-energy nuclear-conversion processes, in order to burn out the great fossil beds and all other relics of sin and the curse.
+Then, however, God will reverse the process, converting these and other energies back into matter, thus "renewing" the primeval Earth, which originally had been "very good" (Genesis 1:31).
+"We, according to His promise, look for new heavens and a new earth, wherein dwelleth righteousness" (II Peter 3:13).

-It is this new earth (that is, the earth made new) that will then continue forever.
-“For as the new heavens and the new earth, which I will make, shall remain before me, saith the LORD, so shall your seed and your name remain” (Isaiah 66:22).
-“Because the [creation] itself also shall be delivered from the bondage of corruption into the glorious liberty of the children of God” (Romans 8:21).
-Then we shall forever “be with the Lord” (1 Thessalonians 4:17).
+It is this new earth (that is, the earth made new) which will then continue forever.
+"For as the new heavens and the new earth, which I will make, shall remain before me, saith the Lord, so shall your seed and your name remain" (Isaiah 66:22).
+"Because the [creation] itself also shall be delivered from the bondage of corruption into the glorious liberty of the children of God" (Romans 8:21).
+Then we shall forever "be with the Lord" (I Thessalonians 4:17).
 HMM